Skip to main content Skip to footer

 Pictured: JHS 3-Series Delay

 The JHS mad scientists in Kansas City have created the affordable JHS 3-Series Delay.
 This minimalist beauty may look simple, but it packs two unique delay voices into its tidy package.
 One setting provides crystal-clear digital delay, and the other emulates bucket brigade analog delay with grit and warmth.
-Having these two options in one easy box gives you the opportunity to range from ‘80s-style crystalline delay to the gritty depth indie rock sound with the flip of a switch.
+Having these two options in one easy box gives you the opportunity to range from ‘80s-style crystalline delay to the gritty depth indie rock sound with the flip of a switch and at a sub-$100 pricepoint, it may be the best budget delay pedal on this list.

 Old Blood Noise Endeavors Black Fountain V3